ginnypx1/TruckFinder/README.md

 ## Planned Utilization

 When a player correctly guesses the identity of a certain truck, they will be able to press a button that allows them to see many more pictures of that type of truck.
 A collection of images for each type of truck will be stored in Core Data, which will allow the app to be much more useful in an offline mode.

+## To Do

+Right now, NSCache is storing cached images instead of Core Data storing the binary photo data from Flickr.
+SDWebImage has been loaded into the app, but is not currently being used.
+I'd like to eventually refactor the app so that all of the fetchImages code goes through SDWebImage.